-Here are three ways to help boost the SEO for your website
+Here are four ways to help boost the SEO for your website

 Google has prioritised site speed/page speed as one of the signals used by its algorithms to rank pages.

 N.B.
 If a page does not load in less than 3 seconds, 50% of those who landed on your page will leave!